Trump Says He Will Announce Supreme Court Pick On July 9

 "It is a group of very highly talented, very brilliant, mostly conservative judges," Trump added.

 The president also said he wouldn't ask potential justices about their position on Roe v.
-Wade, the seminal 1973 decision legalizing abortion rights.
+Wade, the 1973 decision legalizing abortion rights.
 Many who favor the decision fear that a more conservative replacement for Kennedy, often a swing vote on social issues, could endanger such rights, while Trump's base has hoped he would appoint someone to overturn the decision.

 Trump made clear during the presidential campaign that he would appoint justices who would oppose abortion.